Skip to main content

 Water-Resistant (Standard Paracord)

-Most survival bracelets — including the Atomic Bear, ELK, and HR8 — use standard nylon 550 paracord that is inherently water-resistant.
+Most survival bracelets — including the Atomic Bear survival bracelet, ELK paracord bracelet, and HR8 tactical bracelet — use standard nylon 550 paracord that is inherently water-resistant.
 It does not dissolve, fall apart, or lose structural integrity in water.
 But it does absorb moisture, dry slowly, and temporarily lose a fraction of its strength.
 For occasional rain exposure or brief water contact, standard paracord is perfectly adequate.

 Waterproof-Rated Paracord

-At $9.49 for a 2-pack, the aZengear costs less than the Atomic Bear and ELK while adding genuine waterproof utility.
-If you camp in wet climates, fish regularly, or sweat heavily during outdoor activities, the waterproof cord is a meaningful upgrade.
+Priced in the budget tier for a 2-pack, the aZengear costs less than the Atomic Bear and ELK while adding real waterproof utility.
+If you camp in wet climates, fish regularly, or sweat heavily during outdoor activities, the waterproof cord is a practical upgrade.

 DIY Waterproofing Treatments